The A-Z of International SEO to Expand Local Business

 If you’ve been working on your website’s optimization, you already know more about it than you realize.

 Between the two factors, the more important one is language.
 Here’s why: A language may itself target more than one geographic communities.

 Let’s say you offer a product that connects with Spanish, and so when you decide to target Spanish speaking countries, you won’t have to make separate websites for all of them.

 So, make separate websites for the same language only when the communities involved are too far apart or that location matters for your marketing efforts.

-Oh, and don’t forget to use hreflang attribute in your code (and stating the country, if you’re going for targeting countries separately).
+Oh, and don’t forget to use the hreflang attribute in your code (and stating the country if you’re going for targeting countries separately).

 This is also an important problem to figure out before you go on building your website.

 This is so important because it’s more than just about the domain name.

 This is about your URL structure and, hence, your website architecture.

 You can’t expect the structure you have on your local website to work just as well on a different website targeting a different market.